 One of the ways you can prevent tooth cavities is with sealants, plastic coverings that protect teeth.
 If you already have signs of tooth decay, the dentist may recommend the following treatment:

 Why Do You Get Cavities?

 Cavities, or tooth decay, is almost always the result of sugars left behind on surfaces of the teeth and gums.
 Sugars are quickly turned into harmful acids by bacteria, damaging the tooth structure and gum tissue.
 Plaque is a sticky substance that is constantly forming in the mouth.
 It builds up along teeth, between teeth and around the gums.
-Bacteria in plaque becomes activated by sugar and starch in the food we eat.
-The bacteria produce acid which erodes tooth enamel and can lead to the formation of a tooth cavity.

 Daily brushing and flossing is essential to reducing plaque and bacteria in the mouth and therefore preventing cavities.
 It is also important to limit snacking between meals, avoid sodas and candy, and drink plenty of water.
 Brushing and flossing daily removes these sugars and the bacteria that have begun to grow on our teeth and gums.
 You greatly reduce the risk of decay and cavities after every brushing.
 However, even the most diligent oral hygiene routine can be hijacked by several factors: